seeq12/seeq-connector-sdk-java/README.md

 Take the following steps to verify your debugging setup:

 1. Open the `src/main/java/com/seeq/link/sdk/debugging/Main.java` file in the `seeq-link-sdk-debugging-agent` project.
-1. Modify the URL on the line `String seeqUrl = "https://yourserver.seeq.host";` to match your Seeq server
+1. Modify the URL on the line `String seeqUrl = "https://yourserver.seeq.host";` to match your Seeq server.
+This URL may specify either "http" or "https" as appropriate for your server's configuration.
+You may also specify a specific port for the connection if the server is not using the standard 80/443 configuration for http/https.
+Do this by appending it to the end following a colon.
+E.g. `http://test.server:12345`
 1. On your Seeq server as a user with administrator permissions, open the Administration page and select the Agents tab.
-1. Click the +Add Agent button and, in the prompt, provide only the Machine Name where the agent will be running.
+1. Click the +Add Agent button and, in the prompt, provide the Machine Name where the agent will be running and in the Agent Name field enter "Java Connector SDK Debugging Agent".
 Click Save and record the displayed One-Time Password value for use in the next step.
 1. Modify the `resources\data\keys\agent.otp` file in the `seeq-link-sdk-debugging-agent` project, replacing `<your_agent_one_time_password>` with the One-Time Password recorded in the previous step.
 1. Set a breakpoint on the first line of the `main()` function.
-1. On the right-hand edge of IntelliJ there is a *Gradle* tab.
-Click on that tab to open the Gradle tool window, then right-click on
-   *seeq-connector-sdk > seeq-link-sdk-debugging-agent > Tasks > application > run* and select *Debug*.
+1. From IntelliJ's menu bar, select *View > Tool Windows > Gradle* to open the Gradle tool window, then right-click on *seeq-connector-sdk > seeq-link-sdk-debugging-agent > Tasks > application > run* and select *Debug*.
 1. You should hit the breakpoint you set. **This verifies that your IDE built your project correctly and can connect its debugger to it.**
-1. With execution paused at the breakpoint, open the `src/main/java/com/mycompany/seeq/link/connector/MyConnector.java ` file in the `mycompany-seeq-link-connector-myconnector` and put a breakpoint on the first line of the `initialize()` function.
+1. With execution paused at the breakpoint, open the `src/main/java/com/mycompany/seeq/link/connector/MyConnector.java` file in the `mycompany-seeq-link-connector-myconnector` and put a breakpoint on the first line of the `initialize()` function.
 1. Resume execution (*Run > Debugging Actions > Resume Program*).
 You should hit the next breakpoint. **This verifies that the debugging agent can load the template connector correctly.**
 1. Resume execution.